Danamat07/platformer_game/README.md

+Note: All files for this project can be found in the master branch of the repository.

 Overview: This is a 2D platformer game developed using Python and the Pygame library.
 Players navigate through a series of levels filled with obstacles, enemies, and collectibles.
 The game is designed to provide an engaging platforming experience with smooth character mechanics and interactive gameplay.

 Technologies used: